wwf47/SMPG/README.md

   <img src="https://github.com/wwf47/SMPG/blob/main/figure/path.jpg"/ width=600>
 </p>

+The goal is to automatically discover meta paths between seeds, shown in `get_path.py`

 * Treenode edge is link(get_tree.py)
 * Get seed pair
 * judges whether the link is in the set of the given link type, whether the neighbor node isn’t visited before.